'Addictive' social media feeds that keep children online targeted by New York lawmakers

 Meanwhile, another state law in Arkansas that would have also required parental consent for children to create social media accounts was put on hold by a federal judge in August.

+“It’s unfortunate for New Yorkers that the state is stripping parents of their right to raise their children as they deem appropriate, all while ignoring the simple steps of working with schools and community leaders to educate students and adults how to use social media in a safe and responsible manner,” said Carl Szabo, vice president and general counsel for NetChoice, whose members include Meta and TikTok.

+TikTok, in a statement, did not address the legislation directly but pointed to an increase in safety features announced earlier this year, including a requirement for teens to enter a passcode if they want to keep watching after 60 minutes on the site.

-James said she believes that the New York legislation's narrow focus on “the addictive features that keep kids online longer” would allow it to withstand legal challenges.
+James said she believes that the New York legislation's narrow focus on “the addictive features that keep kids online longer” would allow it to withstand any potential legal challenges.

-“Minors will have the same access they did before to connect with friends, search for topics of interest and join groups,” she said.
-“They just won’t be shown addictive feeds unless their parents consent to it.”

 Aside from issuing new laws, some states also have been taking social media companies to court over a host of issues, including their algorithms and data collection practices.
 This week, Utah filed a lawsuit against TikTok, alleging the app’s addictive algorithm is damaging minors.
 Arkansas is also suing TikTok and Meta, which owns Facebook and Instagram.
 Indiana sued TikTok last year claiming the Chinese-owned app misleads users about the level of inappropriate content on the app and the security of their information, but the challenge doesn’t appear to be going in the state's favor.